Heart Disease Cholesterol | Heart Disease with High Cholesterol facts

 How High Cholesterol Contributes to Heart Disease

-The heart has to exert more effort to pump blood through arteries that have become narrow or blocked due to plaque accumulation.
+The heart has to exert more effort to pump blood through arteries that have become narrow or blocked because of plaque accumulation.
 This can lead to angina, chest pain, or discomfort and raise the risk of a heart attack or stroke.
 Here are the steps by which high cholesterol contributes to the development of heart disease:

 1. High LDL cholesterol levels in the blood can cause plaque formation in the artery’s walls.